s3r3t0/web-extension/README.md

     - [Does it work with my browser?](#does-it-work-with-my-browser)
     - [Why the extension does not load properly in Flatpak Firefox?](#why-the-extension-does-not-load-properly-in-flatpak-firefox)
   - [Acknowledgements](#acknowledgements)

+## Usage

+The extension is available in the Mozilla web extension store.
+Firefox user may got to the [product page](https://addons.mozilla.org/en-US/firefox/addon/sereto-helper/) and click on the `Add to Firefox` button.

+If you are using different browser you may continue with the manual installation below.
+Please, keep in mind that the extension is tested in the Firefox only at the moment.

 ## Getting Started